 What benchmarks does IDA use when determining performance?

 IDA uses a custom blended index strategy.
 We also look at all the major and common indexes.
 Our fiduciary financial advisers help clients understand the appropriate benchmark to compare performance against.
 Benchmarks and indexes are often misunderstood.
 For example, many people will ask about the markets when referring to the S&P 500, Dow Jones 30, or Nasdaq 100.
 While those indexes are a good representation of the US large cap markets, they are a poor representation of a total stock market and zero representation to the bond market.

 What does Tolerance-Band Rebalancing™ mean?

-Tolerance-band rebalancing is a proprietary trading methodology that helps us to sell high and buy low, through discipline and not market timing and guessing.
-Using a sophisticated rebalancing algorithm, we can look at each client’s account every single day to see if the minimum or maximum tolerance band have been breached.
-Certainly, you’ve heard of the adage “there is no free lunch”, well that is true in investing with a few exceptions – We believe asset allocation, rebalancing, low-cost investments help you get the most return for a given level of volatility.
-It’s kind of like a “free-lunch”.
+Tolerance-band rebalancing is a proprietary trading methodology that helps us to sell high and buy low through discipline and not market timing and guessing.
+Using a sophisticated rebalancing algorithm, we can look at each client’s account every single day to see if the minimum or maximum tolerance band has been breached.
+Certainly, you’ve heard of the adage “there is no free lunch,” well that is true in investing with a few exceptions – We believe asset allocation, rebalancing, and low-cost investments help you get the most return for a given level of volatility.
+It’s kind of like a “free-lunch.”

 What type of services do you provide for wealth management clients?